-Additionally, if you have a low credit score or criminal history, insurance companies may believe you have a high likelihood of not being able to pay your premiums and, therefore, may charge you extra.
+Additionally, if you have a low credit score or criminal history, high risk home insurance companies may believe you have a high likelihood of not being able to pay your premiums and, therefore, may charge you extra.
 Likewise, if you have an aggressive pet on the property, the possibility of paying out a claim for a dog bite is higher than with a docile pet, therefore, you may have to purchase a separate pet liability coverage policy.

 Your Home is High Risk